Introduction

 Certificates are normally associated with two entities:

-Browsers check that a certificate’s issuer field is the same as the subject field of the previous certificate in the path.
+Clients verify that each certificate in the path is signed by the previous certificate’s public key and that Issuer/Subject names match exactly along the path.
 For added security, most PKI implementations also verify that the issuer’s key is the same as the key that signed the current certificate.
-(Note that this is not true for the trust anchor, since roots are self-issued – i.e. they have the same issuer and subject.)
+(Note that this is not true for the trust anchor, since roots are self-issued – i.e., they have the same issuer and subject.)

 Constraints processing